leslieriver/lmt/README.md

 # lemmy Meme Thief

-A lemmy community backup utility.
+A lemmy community and user backup utility.

 All images that are uploaded as the url will be downloaded. generated html file and media will be stored in a new folder in the path in which this utility is ran on.

+to backup a user prefix their username with u/

 Currently supports; Title; body; url from every post.